-During the reporting period covered by this report, consumers shared with the CFPB their experiences - positive and negative - with financial products and services.
-Consumers have the opportunity to provide the Bureau with such feedback through a variety of forums, including the Tell Your Story feature on the CFPB's website, and by participating in roundtables, town halls, and field hearings.
-This feedback is critical to our efforts to understand the challenges consumers face in obtaining access to the financial products and services they need.
+During this fiscal year, consumers have shared with the CFPB their experiences - positive and negative - with financial products and services, including debt collection.
+Consumers have the opportunity to provide the Bureau with such feedback through a variety of forums, including the "Tell Your Story" feature on the CFPB's website, and by participating in roundtables, town halls, and field hearings.
+This feedback is critical to our efforts to understand the challenges consumers face in obtaining the financial products and services they need.